-Beacon Hill is almost all residential but Charles Street, which runs from Beacon Street to Cambridge Street, offers fine antique stores, vintage clothing, unique gifts, local grocers, gourmet shops, boutiques and excellent cuisine in the local cafes and restaurants.
+While Beacon Hill is primarily residential, Charles Street offers visitors a unique shopping experience.
+The street, which runs from Beacon Street to Cambridge Street, is home to fine antique stores, vintage clothing, unique gifts, local grocers, gourmet shops, boutiques, and excellent cuisine in the local cafes and restaurants.

 A subway stop is located at the base of the Hill on Cambridge Street or people can take advantage of the 10 minute walk to downtown Boston.
 The streets of Beacon Hill are relatively free of busy traffic, thanks to the careful planning of its founders.

 Whether you're interested in history, architecture, shopping, or dining, Beacon Hill is a must-visit destination for anyone visiting Boston.